LOADING ...

 Bắt đầu làm bài nào

-John was just a little bitty boy
+John Henry was just a little boy

-No than the palm of your hand
+No bigger the palm of your hand

 Johnny you're gonna be a steal man Lord lord

-Johnny gonna be a steal drivin' man
+Johnny you're be a steal drivin' man

 [ ]